mono/website/docs/gui/gtksharp/beginners-guide.md

 First thing you will want to do is get your GTK# install up and running.

-**Linux, MacOSX, FreeBSD, and others:** See if your distribution has GTK# development packages as well as any Mono packages first.
+**Linux, macOS, FreeBSD, and others:** See if your distribution has GTK# development packages as well as any Mono packages first.
 If not, check out [Downloads](/download/stable/) to find a package that works for you.
 In the worst case, you may be forced to build yourself from source.

 **Windows:** If you are using Windows, pick yourself up a copy of the integrated installer from that [Downloads](/download/stable/) page.
 You might also like to grab a copy of the Gtk# integration package for Visual Studio which will allow you to use GTK# with Microsoft's Visual Studio without installing the rest of Mono.